The 2020-2021 Season Set To Begin Dec. 22

 In addition, Shams reported that the NBA aims to have arena suits open to fans.
 But only at a 25-50 percent capacity depending on local regulations.
 These fans would have to follow protocols.
 Such as wearing masks, social distancing, and coronavirus testing.

-Woj also made another report saying that the NBA was searching for ways to increase cash flow.
-Hoping to expand guidelines on sports betting, hard alcohol, and casinos.
+Woj also reported that the NBA was searching for ways to increase cash flow, including working to expand guidelines on sports betting, hard alcohol, and casinos.
 All of this could generate between 80 and 100 million in revenue.

 What Will the Season Look Like

-After Covid-19 put last season on hold, many were speculating how that would affect the leagues calendar for the 2020-2021 season.
+After Covid-19 put last season on hold, many were speculating how that would affect the league’s calendar for the 2020-2021 season.
 The Finals concluded Oct.
-11th.
-This is around is around the time preseason began last year.
+11th, which is about the time teams were getting ready for preseason games last year.

-Finally with the season set to begin on Dec.
+Finally, with the season set to begin on Dec.
 22nd, training camp begins on Dec.
-1. There is also talks that there will be no All Star game.
+1. There are also talks that there will be no All-Star game.
 The season will look to end in June as usual.
 By then everything should go back to normal schedule.

-At last, with less regular season games being played, this accommodates to another play in tournament for both conferences.
-As well as finishing right in time before the Summer Olympics in Japan.
+At last, with fewer regular season games being played, this accommodates to another play in tournament for both conferences, as well as finishing right in time before the Summer Olympics in Japan.

 Key Players Sitting Out?

-Besides all of this, it has been noted that Danny Green said LeBron James wouldn’t participate in the first month of the season if it were to begin in late December.
+Besides all of this, it has been noted that Danny Green said LeBron James wouldn’t participate in the first month of the campaign if it were to begin in late December.

 However, nobody knows for certain what will happen by then and if anyone will sit out.
 But overall we are getting basketball back for Christmas.